IpsumLorem16/Simple-IP-Camera-Viewer/README.md

 ## Troubleshooting

 - Connection ERROR!
-  There is a problem trying to load the image from your camera, check the supplied url in another tab.
+  There is a problem trying to load the image from your camera, check the supplied URL in another tab.

 - Requires password to acess
  you can often add credentials within the url like so: "<pass>:<username>@192.168.1.45/getImage.cgi"